Investigating negative experiences in online gaming communities

 What we learned

-The data from our observations and interviews reinforced our found themes: Company regulations and enforcement, tools, defensive behaviors, and advocacy and awareness.
+We analyzed our data between both observations and interviews.
+I led my team, helping us identify four key themes: company regulations and enforcement, tools, defensive behaviors, and advocacy and awareness.

 Quote